 Featuring blocks of vintage retro art, this pattern style is full of spunk and will be a trendy choice in 2021.
 It’s a great way to introduce bold colors in your interior design and you can interpret it in the form of textiles, accessories, wallpapers, or even statement art.

 One of the best things about this pattern is that it’s very unique, so it always ends up becoming the focal point of the room.
-So if you want to brighten up drab spaces, nooks, or general ambiances, then this is definitely the pattern style you should opt for!
+So if you want to brighten up your mid century modern living room, nooks, or general ambiances, then this is definitely the pattern style you should opt for!

 Image by Hoommy